Things to do in Melbourne

 The Australian bush section features icons like emus, kangaroos, and wombats – and you can even buy an early entry to explore this area before the crowds arrive.

 To visit Melbourne Zoo, it’s best to arrange your tickets in advance here.
-And, if you’re planning on doing a few things in Melbourne, this attractions pass may save you a fair amount of money.
+And, if you’re planning on doing a few things in Melbourne, these attractions pass may save you a fair amount of money.

 Scienceworks